-The department's administrative headquarters is situated on the historic farm, Elsenburg, in the picturesque Boland region.
-We also render services to new and commercial farmers from our research farms, Further Education and Training Centres, extension offices, state veterinary offices and animal health technicians situated throughout the province.
+The department's administrative headquarters are situated on the historic farm, Elsenburg, in the picturesque Boland region.
+We also render services to new and commercial farmers and agri workers from our regional research farms, Further Education and Training Centres, extension offices and state veterinary offices.

-About 45% of South Africa's agricultural exports move through the province and the value added in the sector amounts to more than R16 billion per annum.
+About 45% of South Africa's agricultural exports move through the Western Cape and the value added in the sector amounts to just less than R21 billion per annum.

 The agricultural sector not only stimulates economic growth in the province, it also plays a major role in creating sustainable job opportunities.
 The department is very committed to deliver on Project Khulisa as part of the Western Cape Government’s Strategic Goal 1.